-- A \$370 million syndicated credit facility, with \$10 million and \$360 million scheduled to terminate in July 2012 and July 2013, respectively; and - A \$300 million syndicated credit facility, which is scheduled to terminate in December 2016.
+• A \$400 million syndicated credit facility, which is scheduled to terminate in November 2017; and

+• A \$300 million syndicated credit facility, which is scheduled to terminate in December 2016.

 These credit facilities supplement operating cash flows and provide a primary source of liquidity.
 Pursuant to the terms of the agreements, the credit facilities may be used for general corporate purposes, as a backup for commercial paper borrowings, and the issuance of standby letters of credit.
-As of December 31, 2011, PGE had no borrowings outstanding under the credit facilities, with \$30 million of commercial paper outstanding and \$124 million of letters of credit issued.
-As of December 31, 2011, the aggregate unused available credit under the credit facilities was \$516 million.
+As of December 31, 2012, PGE had no borrowings outstanding under the credit facilities, with \$17 million of commercial paper outstanding and \$67 million of letters of credit issued.
+As of December 31, 2012, the aggregate unused available credit under the credit facilities was \$616 million.

 Long-term Debt.
-In 2011, PGE redeemed \$10 million of Pollution Control Revenue Bonds in January and \$63 million of 6.5% Series First Mortgage Bonds in December, both of which were scheduled to mature in 2014, with no issuances of long-term debt.
-As of December 31, 2011, total long-term debt outstanding was \$1,735 million.
+During 2012, \$100 million of First Mortgage Bonds matured and were redeemed.
+As of December 31, 2012, total long-term debt outstanding was \$1,636 million, with \$100 million scheduled to mature in 2013, consisting of \$50 million due on each of April 1 and August 1.
 PGE owns \$21 million of its Pollution Control Revenue Bonds, which may be remarketed at a later date, at the Company's option, through 2033.

 Capital Structure.
 PGE's financial objectives include the balancing of debt and equity to maintain a low weighted average cost of capital while retaining sufficient flexibility to meet the Company's financial obligations.
 The Company attempts to maintain a common equity ratio (common equity to total consolidated capitalization, including current debt maturities) of approximately 50%.
 Achievement of this objective while sustaining sufficient cash flow is necessary to maintain acceptable credit ratings and allow access to long-term capital at attractive interest rates.
-PGE's common equity ratios were 48.6% and 46.7% as of December 31, 2011 and 2010, respectively.
+PGE's common equity ratios were 51.1% and 48.6% as of December 31, 2012 and 2011, respectively.